-It’s not difficult to forget the microscopic organisms are residing on every surface of everything we touch.
+It’s not difficult to forget that microscopic organisms are residing on every surface of everything we touch.
 After all, they’re microscopic—you can’t see them unless you have microscopes for eyes.
 You could take a moist cloth with your favorite cleaning agent and get to work, or you could do the more enjoyable thing and blast dirt, grime, and bacteria away with the awesome dissolving power of steam.

 The McCulloch MC1275 is a canister steam cleaner that does exactly what you’d imagine.
 Without the use of harmful chemicals, the MC1275 gets rid of any caked-on messes with a pull of the trigger.
 Best of all, the machine is lightweight, compact, and extremely easy to use.
-Let’s take a closer look at what the MC1275 is packing under its gray and yellow hood.
+Let’s look at what the MC1275 is packing under its gray and yellow hood.

 48-ounce Water Tank

 Being a compact canister steam cleaner, it’s hard to see just how this tiny machine can house up to 48 fluid ounces of water at any given time.
 A large water tank means fewer refills, allowing you to clean a broader area without interruption.

 At most, the MC1275 can produce up to 45 minutes of steam.
 Imagine how many objects and surfaces you can clean in that much time.

 If you’re looking for a variable steam dial or different speeds, then you’re out of the luck.
 The MC1275 comes with a single delivery rate of up to 37 grams per minute at 43 PSI.